 Lie on your belly with your feet on the floor.
 Lift your chest slightly off the floor and wave your arms from your sides to over your head for 30 seconds.

-This simple 3-4 minute program will help you keep your spine in proper alignment and fortify your delicate shoulder girdle.
-If you neglect these smaller muscles of the upper back and rear shoulder, all it will take is a fun toss of a football, baseball, or over head smash of a volleyball and your rotator cuff muscles will be talking to you immediately.
+This simple three- to four-minute program will help you keep your spine in proper alignment and fortify your delicate shoulder girdle.
+If you neglect these smaller muscles of the upper back and rear shoulder, all it will take is a fun toss of a football, baseball or overhead smash of a volleyball, and your rotator-cuff muscles will be talking to you immediately.
 If you want to hear your doctor tell you that you need surgery, neglect these muscles.